ajshultz/comp-pop-gen/mk_tests/mk_sjsw/README.md

 - ingroup.vcfs and outgroup.vcfs directories (containing hardfiltered VCFs)

-#### All of the above information can be found in config.sh as well
+#### All of the above information can be found in config.sh; once working directory is ready, pipeline.sh can be run from within the directory to output results from SnIPRE, MK tests, and direction of selection calculations